By MYRNA M. VELASCO

 Incoming search terms:

-- electricity cost per kwh in manila (1)
+- how much is the cost of electricity per kwh in metro manila for (1)

 - most expensive electricity in asia (1)